cfbe/compMetGeoScience/README.md

-# Numerical methods in geoscience #
+# Computer methods in geoscience #

 ### About this repository ###